jhidding/chaotic-pendulum/lit/pendulum.md

                     c = z.m2 * z.l1 * z.l2 * (mu q)
 ```

 Terrible indeed.
 It is amazing how quickly the addition of another pendulum to the system just explodes in your face.
+Since we have a `HamiltonianSystem` defined for the double pendulum, integration of this system is the same as integrating the single pendulum.
+The next section describes how I made the animation at the top of this page.

 # Animation using Flare